paddywaan/HandBrake-daemon/README.md

 Linux: `sudo systemctl start handbrake-daemon.service`

 When you are happy with the configuration, you can enable the daemon on boot via: `sudo systemctl enable handbrake-daemon.service`

+### Logging

+Logging verbosity can be changed via setting the default level in appsettings.json: `Debug, Information, Warning, Error, Critical`.
+By default, the level is set to Information.

+Linux: Logs are stored in `/var/log/HandnBrake-daemon.log` and `/var/log/HandnBrake-daemon.error.log`